synabreu/Swift/README.md

 # Swift -- Open Source examples and prototypes
-This repository is about all what I made by compiling on Swift 3 or higher version.
+This repository is about my open source examples and prototypes, which I compiled on Swift 3 or higher version.
 If you know more detail information, please visit Wiki on this github or my blogs - http://synabreu.wordpress.com

 1. AddToIntegers : Just simple put! add two Integer numbers, and then print the sum of numbers, which is based on the console program on the macOS.